 “Homecoming” (Metro, 1948) tells the story of the eminent Dr Clark Gable, sawbones to the Social Register set, who joins the Army Medical Corps at the outbreak of the Second World War.
 He leaves behind his successful practice and his stylish wife, Mrs Dr Anne Baxter Gable.
 (His first name is Ulysses: friends call him Lee; he calls her Penny: her name’s Penelope.
-Blind Homer’s ashy flakes are madly swirling in his urn.)
+O, Homer!
+What crimes are committed in thy name?)
 We learn early on that the Homeric Dr Gable has gotten involved in the war effort for all the wrong reasons, but before the picture is over, he’ll do much good, make many sacrifices and redeem his soul.
 For its sins, “Homecoming” offers a perfect example of the sort of glum, semi-tedious product Metro turned out in the years immediately following the War, whenever the studio decided to make a high-minded, serious picture.
 Whatever else may be said for or against it, I find that it’s good for plenty of laughs — also for all the wrong reasons.

 The story opens on a ship bringing men back home from across the Atlantic at the end of the War.
 A roving reporter goes round the ship in search of “a good yarn” (as his young associate puts it).
 The reporter is an old hand at getting veterans to talk: we can believe he’s good at his job because he smokes his pipe with such casual authority.
 Gives him the common touch.
 In the mist, he espies Colonel Dr Gable and asks him first for a light, then for his story — he musta seen plenty overseas, plenty.
 Here’s what follows: